What Are Esports?

-Counter-Strike: Global Offensive is a multiplayer first person shooter (FPS).
+Counter-Strike: Global Offensive is a multiplayer first-person shooter (FPS).
 Players are split between two teams, terrorists and counter-terrorists.
 The terrorist team goal is to create acts of terror and the counter-terrorist goal is to prevent these.
-CS:GO is the the fourth game in the Counter-Strike series developed by Hidden Path Entertainment and Valve Corporation.
+CS:GO is the fourth game in the Counter-Strike series developed by Hidden Path Entertainment and Valve Corporation.
 Since it's inception Counter-Strike games have sold over 25 million copies worldwide.

-StarCraft 2 is sci-fi based real-time strategy game (RTS) which many argue is the finest strategy game ever developed.
-A sequel to the 1998 smash hit StarCraft, StarCraft 2 is split into three installments: Wings of Liberty, Heart of the Swarm and Legacy of the Void.
+StarCraft 2 is a sci-fi based real-time strategy game (RTS) which many argue is the finest strategy game ever developed.
+A sequel to the 1998 smash hit StarCraft, StarCraft 2 is split into three instalments: Wings of Liberty, Heart of the Swarm and Legacy of the Void.

 Should Esports Actually Be Classed As A Sport?